Whynter ARC-122DS Elite Review

-This 12,000 BTU portable air conditioner is rated for rooms up to 400 sq. ft. dropped the temperature of the room by 10°F after 60 minutes, with a drop of 6.75°F after 20 minutes.
-This was with an outside temperature in the mid to high 80's.
+This 12,000 BTU portable air conditioner is rated for rooms up to 400 square feet; it dropped the temperature of the room by 10°F after 60 minutes, with a drop of 6.75°F after 20 minutes.
+This was with an outside temperature in the mid to high 80s.

 Following our cooling tests, our next set of tests assessed how portable these portable air conditioners are.
 We looked at how much effort it took to roll around each portable A/C, how difficult they are to carry, and how long it took to install or remove the exhaust duct and window insert.
-These tests account for 25% of the overall score for the ARC-122DS Elite, which delivered an above average showing, earning a 6 out of 10 for its efforts.
-This compares quite well with the rest of the group.
+These tests account for 25% of the overall score for the ARC-122DS Elite, which delivered an above-average showing.
+This compares well with the rest of the group.

-Additionally, we weren't huge fans of the handle design of the Elite, finding it to be both difficult to hold on to and exceptionally uncomfortable.
+We weren't huge fans of the handle design, finding it to be both difficult to hold on to and exceptionally uncomfortable.
 However, the window insert is fairly easy to install.
 It requires the use of a screwdriver, but it allows for a ton of adjustability, from 20" to 46".

-Next, we moved on to evaluating how loud each of the appliances are.
-This metric is responsible for 20% of the total score for each portable A/C, based on how each product did in two different tests.
-We measured the sound output of each unit with an SPL meter from 4' away and had a panel of testers rate the tone of the noise produced, looking to identify any particularly vexing sounds that might not be picked up by our SPL measurement.
-This portable air conditioner is actually one of the quietest and least acoustically intrusive products we have tested, earning it an 8 out of 10.
+Next, we evaluated how loud each of the appliances are.
+This metric is responsible for 20% of the total score for each portable AC, based on how each product did in two different tests.
+We measured the sound output of each unit with an SPL meter from four feet away and then had a panel of testers rate the tone of the noise produced, looking to identify any particularly vexing sounds that our SPL measurement might not pick up.
+This portable air conditioner is actually one of the quietest and least acoustically intrusive products we've tested.

-Our panel of judges also didn't identify any noises that are noticeable aggravating, making this air conditioner a great option if you are a light sleeper.
+Our panel of judges didn't identify any noticeably aggravating noises, making this air conditioner a great option if you are a light sleeper.

 For our final testing metric, we estimated the cost of running each of these units for a summer and scored their performance based on how much additional cost they would add to your power bill.
 This accounts for the remaining 15% of the total score.
-We did this by making a few assumptions on the cost of electricity and how much usage the A/C will get, but the relative ranking should be the same, even if your usage is wildly different.
-The Whynter ARc-122DS Elite is about average when it comes to energy consumption, earning it a 5 out of 10 in this metric.
+We did this by making a few assumptions on the cost of electricity and how much usage the AC will get, but the relative ranking should be the same, even if your usage is wildly different.
+The Elite is about average when it comes to energy consumption.

-For our projected cost, we assumed that you would run the A/C for 12 hours a day, every single day of summer (90 days).
-We also assumed that 2 of those hours would be on high, right when you got home to quickly cool the house, then the remaining 10 would be on low to keep it cold.
+For our projected cost, we assumed that you would run the AC for 12 hours a day, every single day of summer (90 days).
+We also assumed that two of those hours would be on high, right when you got home to quickly cool the house, then the remaining 10 would be on low to keep it cold.
 We measured the power draw of each unit on both modes with a wattmeter, then used $0.135 per kilowatt-hour to compute the total cost for a summer.
-For the ARC-122DS Elite, this led to a projected 1000.8 kilowatt-hours used and an additional $131.61 added to your electric bill.
-You can see how this compares to the rest of the group in the chart below.
+For the Elite, this led to a projected 1000.8 kilowatt-hours used and an additional $131.61 added to your electric bill.

-The Whynter ARC-122DS Elite is one of our favorite portable air conditioners that we have tested to date, easily meriting an Editors' Choice Award.
-It is very quiet, decently easy to move with solid cooling power and is one of the products best equipped to handle the hottest summer days.
+The Whynter ARC-122DS Elite is one of our favorite portable air conditioners that we have tested to date, easily meriting an award.
+It is very quiet, decently easy to move, and its dual-hose construction makes it one of the products best equipped to handle the hottest summer days.